KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/color_image_correction/color_correct.rst

 Color Correct
 =============

 This effect/filter adjusts the color white balance selectively for blacks and whites.
-This filter operates in YUV color space.
+This filter operates in :term:`YUV` color space.

 This effect has keyframes.